grst/bioqc_geo/05_signature_creation.md

 We obtained the gene expression data and sample annotation from the [GTEx portal](http://gtexportal.org).
 We collapsed gene expression data by HGNC symbol, aggregating by the sum.
 We aggregated samples of the same tissue by median.
 We generated signatures based on [gini index](https://grst.github.io/pygenesig/apidoc.html#module-pygenesig.gini) ^[https://grst.github.io/pygenesig/apidoc.html#module-pygenesig.gini] as described in the [BioQC paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5379536/) [@bioqc].
 In brief, we calculated gini index for each gene across all tissues.
-Genes with a gini index >= 0.8 and expression of >= 5 TPM were added to the signatures of the 3 tissues with their highest expression.
+Genes with a gini index $\ge$ 0.8 and expression of $\ge$ 5 TPM were added to the signatures of the 3 tissues with their highest expression.

 Next, we performed a 10-fold cross-validation as follows:
 We split samples in 10 [stratified folds](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html) ^[http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html], *i.e.* samples from all tissues are equally distributed across all folds.
 We use 9 folds to generate signatures.
 These signatures were applied to the remaining fold using BioQC.
 We iterated over the folds such that each fold has been used for training and testing.